Thursday, January 19, 2012

 Debo is not your average "foodie", but he loves to experiment & create things in the kitchen, and to know that it feels great when he gets the awesome feedback on his creations.

-My boyfriend, Debo.
+My hubby, Debo.

 Turkey Salad